tech-dojo/generator-yomern/README.md

 *CRUD Module Generator for MERN Framework.*

-The CRUD module generator will help you create a new CRUD module, similar to the article sample provided with the project.
+The CRUD module generator will help to create a new CRUD module, similar to the article sample provided with the project.

 ## Getting Started